-If your advisor for your program requires the Internship in Educational Psychology, the department will not approve a waiver for ED_PSYCH 597.
+If your advisor for your program requires the Internship in Educational Psychology, the department will not approve a waiver for ED PSYCH 597.

-If a student requests a waiver of a course in COE, then the course credited on the basis of a waiver will not apply toward the student's total number of credits required to be completed at Washington State University.
+If you request a waiver of a course in COE, then the course credited on the basis of a waiver will not apply toward your total number of credits required to be completed at Washington State University.

 Credits appropriate to the Program of Study (with a grade of B or higher) earned in other accredited graduate schools after the award of the bachelor's degree may be transferred and applied toward your graduate degree program with approval by your chair and committee members, as well as the department and Graduate School.
-Graduate credit earned (with a grade of "B" or higher) at Washington State University prior to formal admission to the Graduate School, other than credit earned while enrolled as a Class 5E or Special 8 student, may be included in the number of prior credits allowed.
+Graduate credit earned (with a grade of "B" or higher) at Washington State University prior to formal admission to the Graduate School, other than credit earned while enrolled as a second bachelor's or enrichment status, may be included in the number of prior credits allowed.
 The total of such credits from the two categories (transfer and prior WSU credits) is subject to the usual time restrictions and approval by the department and the Graduate School.
 None of these credits may be applied toward another advanced degree.